 Their precision when it comes to filtering to target your exact audience is not as good as what is being offered by ConvertKit.

 You are not able to filter down a specific list by opens vs unopened in ConvertKit but you can in AWeber.

 AWeber has the option available if you have more than one site but this is not available with ConvertKit.

 Although ConvertKit is not as powerful as Infusionsoft or ActiveCampaign where you get lead scoring and many other Enterprise level feature it is a step above the standard AWeber or MailChimp features.

 AWeber has a cool Stats app that allows you access to your account on the road which can be quite handy.
 I rarely need to access ConvertKit when I am out on about so this would be an added benefit for me.

-Aweber has over 700 templates which is quite attractive but I use Thrive leads for my lead forms and Thrive Architect for my landing pages so not an added bonus for me.
+Aweber has over 700 templates which are quite attractive but I use Thrive Leads for my lead forms and Thrive Architect for my landing pages so not an added bonus for me.

 Their number one feature would have to be their visual automation as it reminds me of those Enterprise level CRM filtering system without the expensive price tag.

 ConvertKit vs MailChimp vs AWeber